 Preparing Arizona students for college, career and life

 Arizona’s College and Career Ready Standards give Arizona students the skills they need to be successful in life.
-Simply put, they are a set of expectations placed on students to ensure that when they leave classroom, they are ready to become informed, productive members of their community and that they are not only able to compete in a competitive job market, but that they can excel.
+Simply put, they are a set of expectations placed on students to ensure that when they leave the classroom they are prepared to become informed, productive members of their community.
+Upon graduation, these students will be ready to not only compete in a competitive job market, but to excel.

-Across the state, Arizona’s College and Career Ready Standards are being implemented to ensure that all students have the academic knowledge and skills they need to be successful in college, career and life.
-The Standards significantly raise the bar for our students, and focus on critical-thinking, problem solving, and effective communication skills.
-However, they are no substitute for quality curriculum, effective teachers, efficient administrative leadership, and engaged parents.
+Across the state, Arizona’s College and Career Ready Standards are being implemented to ensure that all students have the academic knowledge and skills necessary to succeed in college, career and life.
+These standards significantly raise the bar for our students, and focus on critical-thinking, problem solving, and effective communication skills.
+However, when it comes to improving educational outcomes, there are no substitutes for quality curriculum, effective teachers, efficient administrative leadership, and engaged parents.

 “Simply put, ‘College and career readiness’ is the umbrella under which many education and workforce policies, programs and initiatives thrive.”
 (Achieve, Inc., 2012)

 Arizona joined with 46 other states to create the next generation of K-12 standards in English language arts and literacy in history/social studies, science, and technical subjects, and mathematics.
 These standards provide a consistent framework to prepare students for success in college and/or the 21st century workplace.
 The Arizona State Board of Education adopted AZCCRS on June 28, 2010.

 This state-led effort was coordinated by the National Governors Association Center for Best Practices (NGA Center) and the Council of Chief State School Officers (CCSSO).